alexmarder/ip2as/index.md

 ---

 After installing traceutils, the next step is to create the prefix to AS mappings.
 This process has 3 steps,
-1. extract origins from RIBs,
+1. download prefix2as file or extract origins from RIBs,
-2. extract origins from RIR extended delegation files, and
+2. (optional, but recommended) extract origins from RIR extended delegation files, and
 3. create prefix to AS mappings.

 The source code resides at [https://github.com/alexmarder/ip2as/](https://github.com/alexmarder/ip2as/).

+# Extracting Origin ASes from RIBs
+The easiest way to do this is to download a [Routeviews prefix2as file from CAIDA](http://data.caida.org/datasets/routing/).
+If you do this, there is no need to extract origin ASes from RIB files.

+Otherwise, first download RIB files from Routeviews or RIPE RIS, then run the prefixes.py script.
+The file prefixes.py processes RIBs in parallel.
+It is run with the following arguments.
+First create a file with all of the filenames to use, then pass that file to prefixes.py.

 Argument | Required | Description
 :--- | :--- | :---